 How we use your personal information

-- supporting children, their families and carers and monitoring their progress
+- support children, their families and carers and monitor their progress

-- providing them with pastoral care and support
+- provide them with pastoral care and support

-- evaluating and improving our policies on children’s social care.
+- evaluate and improve our policies on children’s social care.

 Who we share your information with